The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 A. It is extremely important that you report changes so that your household receives the correct benefits.
 Medicaid programs require you to report changes in your situation within 10 days of the change.

-You must report things like moving to a new address, new income, starting or leaving a job, people moving in or out of your home, medical deductions, purchase of vehicles, monies from child support, social security or other programs.
-You may report the information to your local county office by calling, writing a letter or sending in a change report form, which is provided by DFCS.
+You must report things like moving to a new address, new income, starting or leaving a job, people moving in or out of your home, medical deductions, purchase of vehicles,, Social Security or other programs.
+You may report the information to DFCS by calling, writing a letter or online at www.compass.ga.gov

 Q. I’m eligible for Medicare and was told to contact Medicaid about paying my monthly premium.
 How can I do this?

 A. You may qualify for one of the Medicare Savings Plans programs.
 Based on your income, the MSP program may pay your Medicare premium, co-insurance and deductible.
 Other MSP programs pay only your Medicare premium.
-Contact or visit your county Department of Family and Children Services (DFCS) office for an application and to see if you qualify for one of the MSP programs.
+Contact or visit your county Department of Family Family and Children Services (DFCS) office for an application or you may apply online at www.compass.ga.gov to see if you qualify for one of the MSP programs.

 - You may qualify for help with certain Medicare costs under one of the Medicare Savings Plans (MSP) programs below if: